jedisct1/turbocrypt/README.md

 - `--force` - Overwrite existing files without asking
 - `--buffer-size <bytes>` - Set I/O buffer size (default: 4MB)

-## How It Works

-### Encryption Process

-1. Each file gets a unique random 16-byte nonce
-2. Header MAC: A message authentication code is generated for the nonce and version, providing fast verification of the key before attempting decryption
-3. The file contents are encrypted using AEGIS-128X2, which simultaneously provides confidentiality and authenticity
-4. Authentication Tag: A 16-byte tag is appended to verify the file hasn't been tampered with

-Total overhead: 48 bytes per file (32-byte header + 16-byte authentication tag)
+## File Portability

-**File Portability**: Encrypted files can be freely moved between directories.
-The encryption is based only on the file contents and a random nonce - it does not depend on the file's path or parent directories.
+Encrypted files can be freely moved between directories.
+The encryption intentionally does not depend on the file's path or parent directories.
 This means you can reorganize your encrypted files however you like without needing to re-encrypt them.

 ### Filename Encryption

 When using `--encrypt-filenames`:

 - Each path component (directory or filename) is encrypted separately
-- Uses HCTR2, a wide-block cipher designed for encrypting data of varying lengths
 - Encoded with base91 to ensure filesystem compatibility
 - Preserves directory structure (you still see folders, just with encrypted names)
-- Special entries (`.` and `..`) are never encrypted

 ## Configuration File